Please contact Bob Artino, Staff Apprenticeship Manager, on firstname.lastname@example.org with any queries about recruiting apprentices.

-When the advert closes, the Staff Apprenticeship Lead will check the applicant's eligibility for ESFA Levy funding and liaise with the training provider if necessary.
+When the advert closes, the Staff Apprenticeship Manager will check the applicant's eligibility for ESFA Levy funding and liaise with the training provider if necessary.
 The hiring manager will proceed with shortlisting as usual.

 The panel should attend the ‘Recruitment and Selection’ training.

 The Staff Apprenticeship Lead does not usually sit on interview panels, however can suggest questions or co-ordinate other apprenticeship champions from across the organisation to support this if required.
 The hiring manager will be responsible for designing and arranging the interview.